 - The quick snaps to attach the tent to the pole are light and easy to attach and detach.

 Unfortunately, the tent is not without it’s flaws.
 First, the tent comes with 8 stakes, but in order to adequately stake-out the rainfly, you need at least 10.
 Second, tent compression bags used to come standard on REI tents.
 This tent bag does not have a compression strap, which I do miss from the Quarter Dome T2.

-Claire and I tried it out on our whitewater rafting trip to the Gauley River in West Virginia in September and it proved to be very spacious for two humans.
+I tried it out on a whitewater rafting trip to the Gauley River in West Virginia in September and it proved to be very spacious for two humans.
 Here are a few photos of Kaylee and I using it a few weeks ago in Uwharrie National Forest, and it was much bigger than it needed to be for a human and a pup: